WABE names replacement show for Lois Reitzes

 The revamped “City Lights Collective,” she said, will take the word “collective” to heart.

 While Reitzes often devoted a good portion of her hour to a single interview with an artist or creative, Drobes and Goode will air multiple audio pieces from different people around the community.
-Anticipated contributors, she said, include Shane Harrison, who previously worked for the AJC and now runs ArtsATL; local writer and playwright Kelundra Smith; and Rough Draft Atlanta editor-in-chief Beth McKibben.
+Anticipated contributors, she said, include Shane Harrison, who previously worked for the AJC and now is ArtsATL’s executive editor; local writer and playwright Kelundra Smith; and Rough Draft Atlanta editor-in-chief Beth McKibben.

 “It’ll be more like ‘All Things Considered,’” Drobes said.
 “We’ll have more stories per hour.
 We’ll continue to do interviews, but they won’t go longer than 15 minutes.”